onouv/fscl/github/development.md

 (7)     Of course, *Locations* and *Systems* should be supported in a way similar to what is currently implemented for *Functions* and *Components*

 (8)     A streaming service could process incoming event data (such as process alarms and faults, and assign each event to the appropriate *Component* and/or *Function* for future evaluation.
-An evaluation service could then walk over these and generate findings and/ or action recommendations (e.g. "function XYZ inhibited due to fault of component UVW, currently backed by function ABC, but recommend maintenance staff activation within 48 hrs")
+An evaluation service could then walk over these and generate findings and/ or action recommendations (e.g. "function XYZ inhibited due to fault of component UVW, currently backed by function ABC, but recommend maintenance staff activation within 48 hrs").
+Events could be coming from an interface to the world of [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/)

+(9)     Services should be running 'close to the systems they model', i.e. in various locations and clearly and consistently organize their data among each other (yes, that's quite a big wheel to turn...)